HeldLab/ProteoSushi/README.md

   - A **list of gene names** in a TXT file, one gene name per line

-    - This file can be used to prioritize the provided genes whenever there are multiple matches once ProteoSushi performs a search
+    - This file can be used to prioritize the provided genes whenever there are multiple matches once ProteoSushi performs a search.
+For example, this can be used to highlight mitochondrial genes if the sample was from the mitochondria

 ## Using ProteoSushi